Jgrasp/sylius-prestashop-migration-plugin/README.md

 <br>

 Congratulations !
 Your project is ready for the migration.
-Let's start with [How to run the migration](doc/execute.md) !
+Let's start with [How to use](doc/how_to_use.md) !

 ***